 Katy Independent School District (ISD), located just west of Houston, has a $72 million sports facility that broke the record set by McKinney ISD.
 Why spend money on a Cowboys game when you can get season tickets to one of these massive high school stadiums?

-Officially named "Legacy Stadium," the new facility supplants McKinney ISD's $70 million 12,000 seat facility (which is still under construction) as Texas's most expensive high school sports venue.
+Officially named "Legacy Stadium," the facility supplants McKinney ISD's $70 million 12,000 seat facility as Texas's most expensive high school sports venue.
 This dubious honor was previously held by Allen Eagle Stadium from Allen High School outside of Dallas, which seats 18,000 and cost $60 million.
-The new stadium will host eight Houston area high school football teams.
+The new stadium (as of 2017) hosts eight Houston area high school football teams.
 The Allen ISD stadium is still considered the largest high school stadium in the state as Katy only holds 12,000 spectators.

 The Katy ISD school board voted to approve "Legacy Stadium" as the name for the new $72 million facility.
 School officials agreed to name the field inside the stadium after longtime Katy High School coach Mike Johnston.
 Johnston coached at KHS for over 20 years and led the team to three state championships.

 The name announcement came after the school district signed a 10-year sponsorship contract with Academy Sports & Outdoors, which will recoup just over two million dollars for the school district.